plomgrading/plom/django/README.md

 5. Switch to the dev branch: `git checkout dev`

+## Clean up any old migrations
+In case they cause you any headaches, you can clean up any old migrations using the pip package 'django-reset-migrations'.
+1. Run `python3 manage.py reset_migrations Authentication Preparation TestCreator`

+**Note** The above needs to be run on any django app that has any db-models in it.
+Make sure the above command is updated when more apps are added.

 ## Initialise the database
 Django needs you to set up all the database tables.